patternfly/patternfly-react/packages/react-core/src/demos/TextInputGroupDemo.md

     setCurrentChips(newChips);
   };

-  /** show the input/chip clearing button only when either the text input or chip group are not empty */ const showClearButton = inputValue || !!currentChips.length;

-  const clearSelectedKey = () => {
+  /** reset state hooks associated with key selection */ const clearSelectedKey = () => {
+    setInputValue('');
     setSelectedKey('');
-    setInputValue('');
     setMenuItemsText(keyNames);
   };

-  /** callback for clearing all selected chips and the text input */ const clearChipsAndInput = () => {
+  /** callback for clearing all selected chips, the text input, and any selected keys */ const clearChipsAndInput = () => {
     setCurrentChips([]);
     clearSelectedKey();
   };

-  const menuItems = menuItemsText
+  /** in the menu only show items that include the text in the input */ const menuItems = menuItemsText
     .filter(
       item =>